kastaneda/acme/README.md

 How to use it
 -------------

-0. Prerequisites:
+Prerequisites:

  - you have web server, like Apache2;
  - you have domain, like `example.com`;
-    - your web server have real IP
+ - your web server have real IP.

 1. Create user `acme` with homedir `/var/www/acme`